Rose Cut Diamonds: Everything you need to Know

 - Since the diamond has a flat base, it sits close to the finger.
-People who live a life of hustle and vigour can opt for a diamond like such.
+People who live a life of hustle and vigor can opt for a diamond-like such.

 - It is a versatile piece and will go with almost every outfit because of its elegance and simplicity.
 It stands out regardless.